4 Things Every Beekeeper Must Know AFTER Catching a Swarm of Bees

-A package of bees costs over $100, so wouldn’t it be nice if you could avoid that cost altogether?
+Package bees cost over $100, so it would be nice if you could avoid that cost altogether.
 If the swarm is kind, it will settle on a branch or a mailbox that you can access, giving you a chance to keep the swarm for yourself.

-Some stubborn colonies may choose to settle at the top of a 20-foot tree.
-Short of telekinesis, it’s virtually impossible to collect that swarm.
+Other bees may choose to settle at the top of a 20-foot tree.
+Short of telekinesis, it’s virtually impossible to collect that bee swarm.

 Your first lesson is to know which ones to capture and which ones to ‘tearfully’ let go of.
 Here, we’ll dive into what you need to do next after catching a swarm of bees.

-1. Get the Swarm Ball Into Some Type of Container
+1. Get the Swarm Into Some Type of Container

 The container you choose will depend on the location of the swarm and how far you need to move it.